kqr/qweyboard/README.md

 While the program is running, you can do all your regular typing using the Qweyboard.

+All control, alt and super based key combinations retain their normal meaning when you use the Qweyboard, so something like CTRL-S to save a document is the same as it's always been for you.
+Only typing letters, symbols and numbers is different with the Qweyboard.
+If you want to temporarily disable the Qweyboard, press CTRL-SHIFT-X. This toggles the Qweyboard on and off, so it's a good shortcut to remember for passwords and whatnot.

 Quit the program by typing CTRL-C.